-- Improvement in U-Values beyond the minimum levels required for building regulations. - Use of BL: connect, an occupancy based smart building management tool which collects data from thousands of assets - including lightbulbs, lifts, fan coil units, escalators, sensors and valves - to provide data on how spaces are being used and in what conditions, enabling British Land to identify opportunities to increase efficiency and occupier comfort.
+- Improvement in U-Values beyond the minimum levels required for building regulations. - Research and incorporation of appropriate efficient building services design. - PV installation of approximately 450m2 on unshaded areas of the roof providing to provide 74,590 kWh/ - 100% REGO renewable electricity. - Use of BL: connect, an occupancy based smart building management tool which collects data from thousands of assets - including lightbulbs, lifts, fan coil units, escalators, sensors and valves - to provide data on how spaces are being used and in what conditions, enabling British Land to identify opportunities to increase efficiency and occupier comfort.